simpleanalytics/docs/_docs/31_integrations/00_godaddy.md

       </script>
       ```

       Make sure to replace `yoursite.godaddysites.com` with your own website name.
 Omit `https://` and `www.` in the hostname variable.
 The path is unique to every page you have. `/` is for the homepage, `/contact` could be your "Contact us" page.
+The part `var hostname = "...";` stays the same for every page.

 7. Save and publish
     - After inserting the script, click on `Done` to exit the HTML editor.